FlexiGIS/FlexiGIS/README.md

 ## Help

-In case of any questions, comments or suggestions please do not hesitate to contact us by email via flexigis.developers(at)dlr.de.
+In case of any questions, comments or suggestions please do not hesitate to contact us by email via `flexigis.developers(at)dlr.de`.

-If you would like to be informed about developments from within the project and the availability of new software and releases please register for our newsletter by sending an email to: flexigis-subscribe(at)dlr.de.
+If you would like to be informed about developments from within the project and the availability of new software and releases please register for our newsletter by sending an email to: `flexigis-subscribe(at)dlr.de`.

 ## Contributors
 Project team: